The OB Model and Its Variables

 Job satisfaction

-A pleasurable or positive emotional state resulting from the appraisal of one’s job or job experiences (Locke, 1976).
-A satisfied employee is more productive.
-Quality is important with quantity, intrinsic value and challenge.
+Job satisfaction is a pleasurable or positive emotional state resulting from the appraisal of one’s job (Locke, 1976).
+A satisfied employee tends to be more productive.
+Quality matters alongside quantity, and so do intrinsic value and challenge.

 Job satisfaction is the worker’s own appraisal of her work.
 A satisfied teacher likes her work, finds meaning in it, and feels respected by her school.
 A dissatisfied teacher does her job but does not engage with it.